-What are the director duties (UK) for an individual who run their own contractor limited company?
+What’s the director duties (UK) for an individual who runs their own contractor limited company?
 In addition, what’s the role of contractor as a company director and what does this entail?
-Basically, as a UK contracting professional, we’ll need to look at what are your official UK company director responsibilities and obligations.
-Indeed, when you’re a limited company contractor and a UK director, you should be aware of several director duties and Companies House director responsibilities.
+Basically, as a UK contracting professional, we’ll need to look at what’s your official UK company director responsibilities and obligations.
+Indeed, when you’re a limited company contractor and a UK director, you should be aware of several Companies House director responsibilities and duties.
 Furthermore, contractors and UK company directors have to keep up with these UK director responsibilities on an ongoing basis.
 In this guide, we’ll consider what’s the responsibilities of directors in a company.
-In addition, we’ll look into your actual director’s duties (UK) as a UK contractor with your own limited company.
+We’ll also look into your actual director’s duties (UK) as a UK contractor with your own limited company.

 As a UK contractor, you’ll be a director of your own UK company.
-Therefore, in addition to your contracting work you will also need to consider your position as director.
+Therefore, besides your contracting work, you’ll also need to consider your position as director.
 The role of a company director (UK) contains many responsibilities as well as certain official duties.
-What’s more, there are also some general duties of directors to bear in mind as well.
+What’s more, there’s also some general duties of directors to bear in mind as well.
 Therefore, as a contractor, in this guide we’ll consider what is the responsibility of a director and what duties do they need to adhere to.

 Company director responsibilities (UK)

-The reason you’ll need to keep up with your Companies House director responsibilities is that when you are a director, there’s certain standards that you must maintain.
+The reason you need to keep up with your Companies House director responsibilities is that when you’re a director, there’s certain standards you must maintain.
 The duties of directors of a company include both duties and tasks and the authorities expect you to adhere to these for the good of your company’s business.
-The duties of a company director and your directorship responsibilities are also there to make sure that things run smoothly each day.
+The duties of a company director and your directorship responsibilities are also there to make sure things run smoothly each day.
 In summary, following your responsibilities and director’s duties (UK) as part of your company management will keep you in good stead going forward.

 Run your company

-As a director of your own UK contracting company, you to manage the day-to-day running of your business and its affairs.
-As part of this, you’ll have certain director’s duties and responsibilities.
-In addition, you are in charge of the business and its finances.
-What’s more, as part of your UK director responsibilities you’ll need to ensure that all of your legal filing responsibilities are met and are on time.
+As a director of your own UK contracting company, you manage the day-to-day running of your business and its affairs.
+As part of running your own company, you’ll have certain director’s duties and responsibilities.
+What’s more, you’re in charge of the business and its finances.
+In addition, as part of your UK director responsibilities you’ll need to ensure that all of your legal filing responsibilities are met and are on time.

 Some of our official guides

-In the future, if you ever find yourself in a position where your company cannot pay its taxes, there are certain things which you need to consider.
+In the future, if you ever find yourself in a position where your company can’t pay its taxes, there’s certain things which you need to consider.

-Please read our article which covers tax tips for limited company contractors.
-This includes some great information which you should be aware of when you have your own business.
-In addition, this includes our latest advice for the best tax planning ideas.
+Please read our guide which covers tax tips for limited company contractors.
+This includes some great information you should be aware of when you’ve your own business.
+What’s more, this includes our latest advice for the best tax planning ideas.